Methodology

-| A score is shown with no explanation of how it was derived. | Every score is calculated using published Shannon entropy math, shown in full below. |
+Every score uses published Shannon entropy math, shown in full below.

-| "Uniqueness" is often just a hardcoded point system labeled as a percentage. | Uniqueness is measured in bits of entropy, the standard unit used in information theory and academic fingerprinting research. |
+Uniqueness is measured in bits of entropy, the standard unit in information theory.

-| Assumptions and limitations are not disclosed. | Known limitations — including which weights are still estimates — are documented publicly and updated on record. |
+Known limitations are documented publicly and updated on record.

 Imagine your screen resolution is shared by 1 in 8 people online.
 On its own, that fact barely narrows you down.
 Now add your list of installed fonts — maybe 1 in 40 people share that exact list.
 Then your GPU model, your timezone, your CPU thread count.
 None of these facts is identifying by itself.
 But combine enough of them, and the combination usually is — often unique among billions of browsers.
 That combination effect is exactly what Shannon entropy measures: not "is this one fact rare," but "how much does this fact narrow down who you could be, added on top of everything else we already know."